13 Best Tools for Bookkeepers & Accountants to Streamline Operations in 2026

 Can AI replace bookkeepers in 2026?

 AI is automating tasks, not replacing bookkeepers.
-A 2025 analysis estimated that 78% of routine bookkeeping tasks (data entry, receipt processing, basic categorization, standard reconciliation) can now be automated.
-But the remaining 22% -- judgment calls on categorization, client advisory, exception handling, financial strategy, and compliance interpretation -- requires human expertise.
-The bookkeepers at risk are those still doing the 78% manually.
+Industry analyses now place 80-90% of routine bookkeeping work (data entry, receipt processing, basic categorization, standard reconciliation) within reach of current automation tools.
+The remaining slice -- judgment calls on categorization, client advisory, exception handling, financial strategy, and compliance interpretation -- still requires human expertise.
+The bookkeepers at risk are those still doing the routine work manually.
 The ones thriving are using tools like Dext, Agiled, and AI assistants to automate the routine and charge for advisory.

 What is the difference between practice management and accounting software?